Thierry Roussel: First marriage

 Roussel married Christina Onassis in 1984.
 They had a honeymoon in the Caribbean, but their marriage ended in divorce in 1987.
 Generally, the story is reported the same way, with the strong suggestion that theirs was a marriage based rather on convenience or infatuation than true love.
 Whatever the truth, there were certainly serious marital problems.
 Roussel had at least one extramarital affair during the marriage, with former Swedish model Marianne "Gaby" Landhage, who gave birth to their elder two (of three) children while Roussel was still married to Christina.
 Landhage and Roussel have a son just a few months younger than his daughter Athina (by Christina).

 For Christina's part, she suffered from bouts of serious depression and allegedly self-medicated with drugs and overeating.
 In any case, Christina and Roussel began divorce proceedings eight months after Athina was born.

 Second marriage

-Roussel married Marianne "Gaby" Landhage in 1990 in the village church in Villeny near Bonneville, the Roussels' estate in Sologne.
+Roussel married Swedish model Marianne "Gaby" Landhage in 1990 in the village church in Villeny near Chambord, the Roussels' estate in Sologne.
 Athina Roussel was a bridal attendant.
 By then, Athina was in her father's custody.
 Roussel and Landhage now have three children: Erik, Sandrine, and Johanna.
-The two older children were born during Roussel's marriage to Christina—Erik in July 1985 and Sandrine in May 1987.
+The two older children were born during Roussel's marriage to Christina — Erik in July 1985 and Sandrine in May 1987.
 Johanna was born in July 1991.